 St Helena is a co-educational state secondary school located in Eltham North, approximately 28 kilometres from the Melbourne CBD.
 The school’s commitment to fostering the growth and development of the whole child is led by principal, Karen Terry, her team of two associate principals, four assistant principals and nine leading teachers/learning specialist.

-The population of 1,600 plus students is organised into three mini schools: Junior (Year 7), Middle (Years 8-9) and Senior (Years 10-12).
+The population of approx. 1,600 students is organised into three mini schools: Junior (Year 7), Middle (Years 8-9) and Senior (Years 10-12).
 In these traditional, yet stimulating and nurturing environments, skilled professionals provide personalised learning experiences that maximise progress and inspire potential.
-Daring to be excellent positively influences the learning process and the ultimate product: accomplished, resilient and principled graduates who are equipped to succeed and contribute effectively as members of the global community in the digital age.
+Daring to be excellent positively influences the learning process and the ultimate outcome of being a learner in our community: accomplished, resilient and principled graduates who are equipped to succeed and contribute effectively as members of the global community in the digital age.

-The college community thrives on its culture of connectedness – a key pre-condition for learning.
+Our College community thrives on a culture of connectedness – a key pre-condition for learning.
 This sense of belonging extends beyond students and staff to parents, community volunteers and alumni.
 It reflects the values perpetuated over the school’s rich 37-year history.

 Our culture of